EutechCybernetic/lucy-pro-documentation/uiref.md

     * - Property
       - Description
     * - datasource
       - A [data source](datasources) to be used to populate the list.
 If this is set, the Key Field and Text Field properties must also be set to determine which field from the datasource represents the *value* of the ui element and which field represents text which is displayed in the ui element.
-To make the datasource filter its data by the text that is typed, you can add a text filter to the datasource which filters by a parameter named code/q The field will pass the typed-in text as the code/q parameter when querying the data source.
+To make the datasource filter its data by the text that is typed, you can add a text filter to the datasource which filters by a parameter named `q` The field will pass the typed-in text as the `q` parameter when querying the data source.
     * - Key Field
       - The field from the datasource that is used to represent the value of the selected item.
     * - Text Field